bcornelusse/ELEC0447-analysis-power-systems/lecture2_3ph_pu.md

 - What can you observe?

+**Remark**: In the next slides, the phasor notation is omitted, but all voltages and currents should be understood as phasors.

 ---

 First, we'll analyze the circuit when the neutral is connected, and then we'll analyze what happens when the neutral wire breaks.